When and how to use spot metering for accurate exposure

 3. Take photo

-• If the light on their face isn’t even, such as when it’s hitting only one side of the face, decide which side you want to expose for
+• If the light on your subject’s face isn’t even, such as when it’s lighting only one side of the face, decide which side you want to expose for

 • Position the spot on the cheek you want to expose for to take a meter reading